 I was reminded last week of how a simple change in perspective has the power to change everything.

 This stark reminder came about because I didn’t have my winningest week last week.
-I mean, it was not the worst week on record, and I won’t bore you with the details – but I just couldn’t get on top of things like I had anticipated I would.
+I mean, it was not the worst week on record, and I won’t bore you with the details.
+But I just couldn’t get on top of things like I’d anticipated I would.

-But more to the point, I realised how quickly I digested this reality and went to work putting it behind me, making a plan of action for this week, to ensure that I didn’t repeat things towards the same result.
+But more to the point, I realised just how quickly I was able to digest this reality and go to work putting it behind me.
+Making a plan of action for this week, to ensure that I didn’t repeat things towards the same result.